 Within FL and SL, there are a few notable differences between men's and women's versions, which could influence match and physical characteristics and injury incidence.
-Firstly, based of World Lacrosse playing guidelines FL men's pitches can be a minimum of 10 meters longer

-1 than women's (110m vs 100m at a maximum distance).
-However, it is worth noting that within 2 the American collegiate (NCAA and governing bodies) setting the optimal dimensions can vary 3 depending on provision of space, moreover the contrasting difference in units or measurement 4 (110 m x 60 m vs 110 yards x 60 yards) could make women's playing area larger than men's 5 which could impact upon the match and physical requirements of FL.
-Secondly, women's sticks have a tighter net designed for athletes to move and pass, in comparison to men's sticks 6 7 with a deeper pocket which can enable greater on-ball travel or less likelihood of losing 8 possession.
-Thirdly, within men's FL there are specialist players who are known as "long 9 poles" who are typically designated the role of a defender possessing a longer stick which can 10 be up to 1.8 m in length, designed for stopping attacking players via stick and body checks, 11 due to the specialty nature of these outfield players could impact upon the physical match 12 demands (especially for attacking players), although they are not present within the women's.
-13 Finally, there is reduced physicality in the women's, with body checks and body contact being 14 illegal, resulting in the reduced need for added protection.
-While stick checks while being legal 15 do have rules applied, specifically about speed and location in proximity to the head potentially 16 decreasing the likelihood of major head traumas.
-A final rule difference which could also 17 decrease the frequency of impact injuries is the role of the shooting space, where a defender 18 cannot block or guard the goal with the body (players can block or guard the goal with the 19 stick) denying the attacking team the opportunity to shoot safely.
-This could also mean goals 20 and turn overs in possession could also be more frequent after the shot, potentially increasing 21 movement demands.
-These few examples of the rule differences could have huge implications 22 on match performance, physical characteristics, and injury incidence.
-Additionally, from a 23 research practitioner perspective, these differences prevent comparison between men's and 24 women's lacrosse.
+Firstly, based of World Lacrosse playing guidelines FL men's pitches can be a minimum of 10 meters longer than women's (110 m vs 100 m at a maximum distance).
+However, it is worth noting that within the American collegiate (NCAA and governing bodies) setting the optimal dimensions can vary depending on provision of space, moreover the contrasting difference in units or measurement $(110 \text{ m} \times 60 \text{ m})$ vs 110 yards×60 yards) could make women's playing area larger than men's which could impact upon the match and physical requirements of FL.
+Secondly, women's sticks have a tighter net designed for athletes to move and pass, in comparison to men's sticks with a deeper pocket which can enable greater on-ball travel or less likelihood of losing possession.
+Thirdly, within men's FL there are specialist players who are known as "long poles" who are typically designated the role of a defender possessing a longer stick which can be up to 1.8 m in length, designed for stopping attacking players via stick and body checks, due to the specialty nature of these outfield players could impact upon the physical match demands (especially for attacking players), although they are not present within the women's.
+Finally, there is reduced physicality in the women's, with body checks and body contact being illegal, resulting in the reduced need for added protection.
+Furthermore, although stick checks are legal, rules do apply, specifically about speed and location in proximity to the head potentially decreasing the likelihood of major head trauma.
+A final rule difference which could also decrease the frequency of impact injuries is the role of the shooting space, where a defender cannot block or guard the goal with the body (players can block or guard the goal with the stick) denying the attacking team the opportunity to shoot safely.
+This could also mean goals and turn overs in possession could also be more frequent after the shot, potentially increasing movement demands.
+These few examples of the rule differences could have huge implications on match performance, physical characteristics and injury incidence.
+Additionally, from a research practitioner perspective, these differences prevent comparison between men's and women's lacrosse.